Views on the nuclear program of Iran: In-context of the Indo-US nuclear deal

-Pakistan viewpoint
+Pakistan

 Pakistan adopted a policy of neutrality, and subsequently played a non-belligerent role in easing the tension in the region.
 In 2006, Prime minister Shaukat Aziz with his Turkish counterpart Recep Tayyip Erdoğan paid a secret state visit and encouraged Iranian President Mahmoud Ahmadinejad to change course regarding Iran's nuclear program, as the current direction was in neither Iranian nor regional interests.
 While steadily blocking Iran's intention to build a nuclear stockpile, Pakistan has issued foreign policy statements supporting Iran's right to use its program for peaceful purposes.

 In a speech at Harvard University in 2010, Pakistan's foreign minister Shah Mehmood Qureshi argued that Iran had "no justification" to pursue nuclear weapons, citing the lack of any immediate threat to Iran, and urged Iran to "embrace overtures" from the United States.
 Qureshi also observed that Iran had signed the NPT and should respect the treaty.

 In 2009, Abdul Qadeer Khan, a leading architect of the Pakistan's nuclear weapons program, boasted that he helped Iran in its nuclear program in an effort to "neutralize" Israel's power in the Middle East by advising Iran to use the same supply network he had established to support Pakistan's nuclear weapons program in the 1970s.
 Khan also claimed that he did so with the permission of Pakistan's government, contradicting his confession in 2004 that he had acted on his own.

+Russia

+Russia maintains a close working relationship with Iran and is directly involved in its civilian nuclear program as of 2025.
+Russia completed construction of the Bushehr Nuclear Power Plant, which is fueled by uranium produced in Russia, and over 200 Russian workers are currently involved in the construction of two other reactors at this location.
+On June 3, 2025, Kremlin spokesman Dmitry Peskov stated that the Kremlin trusts Iran's official statements regarding its nuclear program, "As for the accusations [against] the Iranian side that they are going to develop nuclear weapons, we primarily rely on Iran's official statements that the republic has no wish or plans to possess nuclear weapons.
+This is what we primarily proceed from in this regard."
+Since at least 2007, Russian President Vladimir Putin has maintained that there is no proof of Iran pursuing nuclear weapons.
+On 11 September 2009, Prime Minister Putin opposed the use of force or further sanctions against Iran.
+On June 21, 2025, Putin stated that, "Russia, as well as the IAEA (International Atomic Energy Agency), has never had any evidence that Iran is preparing to obtain nuclear weapons, as we have repeatedly put the Israeli leadership on notice."